 3. What is the best way to access the Lloyd Noble Center with a wheelchair?

-Marked handicapped parking is available on the southeast side of the Lloyd Noble Center parking lot, and the best entrance to use to the building is at the lower southeast corner, near the Kerr McGee Courtside Club.
-Once inside the building, there will be greeters who will help direct you to the elevator at the south end of the arena.
-Reserved seating for guests in wheelchairs and their attendants is available on the east side of the arena, just behind sections LE3 and LE4, the west side of the arena behind sections LW3 and LW4, and on the north side of the arena at sections LN4 and LN5.
-Space is available on a first come, first served basis.
-For a map of handicapped entrances, see the bottom of this page.
+Marked handicapped parking is available on the southeast side of the Lloyd Noble Center parking lot, and the best entrance to use to the building is at the lower southeast corner, near the Chesapeake Energy Courtside Club.
+Once inside the building, there will be greeters who will help direct you.
+Seating for guests in wheelchairs and their attendants is available on top level of Lloyd Noble Arena on a first come/first serve basis.

 Given the large number of graduates we recognize at Convocation, we do not offer a rehearsal for students.
 Detailed instructions are included in your Commencement and Convocation announcement and posted on the Web site at http:/www.ou.edu/cas/.